surveyjs/survey-creator/docs/Add-Survey-Builder-into-your-Web-Page.md

  // show the "Options" button menu.
 It is hidden by default
  showOptions: true
 };
-// pass the editorOptions into the constructor.
-It is an optional parameter. var survey = new SurveyEditor.SurveyEditor("surveyEditorContainer", editorOptions);
+// pass the options into the constructor.
+It is an optional parameter. var surveyCreator = new SurveyEditor.SurveyEditor("surveyCreatorContainer", options);
 ```

 ## Step 7.
 Optional external libraries.